-BARBRI complies with the Americans with Disabilities Act of 1990 (ADA) and provides appropriate auxiliary aids and services to students with disabilities to ensure effective communication.
+BARBRI complies with the Americans with Disabilities Act (ADA) and provides appropriate auxiliary aids and services to students with disabilities to ensure effective communication.
 To enhance our ability, we have partnered with Usablenet to bring an alternative view of our desktop site to our customers and ensure their web experiences are accessible and meet WCAG 2.0 AA standards through a range of product and consulting services.

-If you have a disability and want to request an accommodation under the ADA, complete the BARBRI Request for Accommodation Form and return it along with documentation to:
+If you have a disability and would like to request an accommodation under the ADA, please complete the BARBRI Request for Accommodation Form and return it along with supporting documentation to:

 Fax: (312) 288-4607

-Even simple requests, such as special seating or extra time on practice tests, may take time to arrange.
-To avoid any delay in getting accommodations, please make your request early, ideally 90 days before the course begins.
+Even simple requests may take time to arrange.
+To avoid any delay in accommodations, please make your request as early as possible, ideally 90 days before the course begins.

 To help you determine what accommodations you will need, we recommend that you learn more about the format of the program and its materials.

 The three main components of the BARBRI course are: lectures, substantive law outlines, and practice testing.
-You need to consider whether you will need accommodation for any of those components:
+Please consider whether you will need accommodation for any of these components:

-Lectures are generally 3-4 hours per day.
-During the lectures you will take notes and/or fill in blanks in a lecture handout.
+- Lectures are generally 3-4 hours per day.
+Most lectures involve taking notes and/or filling in blanks in a lecture handout.

-The black letter law is provided in the long, detailed outline books and in the condensed Conviser Mini Review (in addition to the lectures).
+- The black letter law is provided in the detailed outline books and in the condensed Conviser Mini Review (in addition to the lectures).
 You will generally be given daily reading assignments.

-Practice testing may consist of take home assignments and possibly some in-class assignments.
+- Practice testing may consist of out-of-class assignments and possibly some in-class assignments.
 Some of the assignments should be done under timed conditions.

-If you have questions about the course cost, format, materials, schedule or locations, or if you need help enrolling or would like information about your account, please contact your state BARBRI ADA Coordinator.
-If you have questions about BARBRI ADA policies, please contact the ADA Director at ADARequests@BARBRI.com or (800) 621-0498.
+If you have questions about the course cost, format, materials, schedule, or locations, or if you need help enrolling or would like information about your account, please contact your state BARBRI ADA Coordinator .
+If you have questions about BARBRI's ADA policies, please contact the National ADA Manager at ADARequests@BARBRI.com or (800) 621-0498.